-Jill Badonsky has taken the creative process and made it more accessible by personifying her ten creative principles in the form of nine Modern Day Muses (and a Bodyguard).
+Ten creative principles can be made more accessible by personifying them in the form of nine Modern Day Muses (and a Bodyguard).

 Principles in a nutshell: